Valuable LIHTC Information for Developers

-Congratulations, you have likely received a coveted allocation of tax credits and secured a Letter of Intent for equity proceeds for your development.
+You are likely visiting this page having received a coveted allocation of tax credits and secured a Letter of Intent for equity proceeds for your development.
 It is no easy task to get to this point of the process.
-The intent of these webpages is to make the rest of the process until closing as easy as possible for you.
-Please review them and reach out to us if you have any additional questions.
+This webpage is designed to make the rest of the process as easy as possible for you.

 We’ve learned that effective communication and radical transparency is the key for smooth sailing during the underwriting process.
-With that in mind it is important to let you know that Cinnaire has an unwavering belief that all people deserve the opportunities provided by living in healthy communities.
-That belief is the fulcrum point for our decision making, and the lens for how we view our transactions and work.
-We also have a crucial fiduciary duty to our investors.
+With that in mind it is important to let you know that Cinnaire invests in people and places to transform lives through equitable financial and development solutions.
+We also know we have a crucial fiduciary duty to our investors.
 The key item to be aware of there is that we aren’t just purchasing tax credits.
 We are purchasing a value stream that is highly influence by:

 These factors make the “Lease-Up and Timing” page of Cinnaire’s financial projections highly critical so please review that in detail.
 Developers we have worked with that are most adept at delivering on-time clearly communicate the overall timeline to all partners and inform them on how their part of the project plays into overall critical pathways.
 This creates buy-in.
 It also helps with identifying potential hurdles like the NEPA process or other regulatory processes our partners in local and state government are required to work through with public notice/comment periods.
 Getting closed ASAP also helps mitigate political risk (new elected officials), tariffs, escalating construction costs, interest/credit rate risk, and potential for critical staff turnover at partnering agencies.
 Plan your work, communicate it, and work your plan is the best advice we can extend here.